28shashank/prashantpro.github.io/_posts/2015-11-20-java8-quickly-part1.md

 {% endhighlight %}

 We have covered briefly on StringJoiner, Using Lambdas, and Working with Date and Time the Java 8 way.

-In the next post I will go over few more Java 8 essentials such as Streams and more lambda.
+In the next post I will go over few more Java 8 essentials such as Streams, Default methods and more.

 *Happy learning!*